- Grammar Test

 Scripps Hall was built with a 1904 gift from Andrew Carnegie for the construction of a building for the university's library.
-The building was used as Ohio University's library until 1930 when the Chubb Library was built.
-After the construction of Chubb Library, it was remodeled for classrooms and offices.
+The building was used as Ohio University's library until 1930 when Chubb Library was built.
+After the construction of Chubb Library, the former Carnegie Library was remodeled for classrooms and offices.
 The Carnegie Library building was renamed Carnegie Hall in 1936.

 Sing Tao Center was built in 1996, and is named in honor of the Sing Tao Publishing Company of Hong Kong, China.
 The building houses a seminar room, a conference room, and faculty offices.

 The Radio-Television Building was completed in 1970.
 The building's seven floors house classrooms, faculty and staff offices, television and radio studios, an auditorium theater, a newsroom and broadcast facilities (see below).